karolinaste/Photos-gallery-exercise/README.md

 # Photos-gallery-exercise
-Trying to create a photo gallery using onlu HTML and CSS
+Trying to create a photo gallery using only HTML and CSS, it is now an responsible project - yet.